apache/iceberg/site/docs/how-to-release.md

 ## Introduction

 This page walks you through the release process of the Iceberg project.
-[Here](https://www.apache.org/legal/release-policy.html) you can read about the release process in general for an Apache project.

-Decisions about releases are made by three groups:

-* Release Manager: Does the work of creating the release, signing it, counting [votes](#voting), announcing the release and so on.
-Requires the assistance of a committer for some steps.
-* The community: Performs the discussion of whether it is the right time to create a release and what that release should contain.
-The community can also cast non-binding votes on the release.
-* PMC: Gives binding votes on the release.
+The Apache Iceberg release follows the [general Apache Software Foundation release policy](https://www.apache.org/legal/release-policy.html).

 This page describes the procedures that the release manager and voting PMC members take during the release process.